-It consistently ranks number one in worldwide quality of life indexes.
-It’s significantly higher than countries like the UK and USA (which are number 14 and 20, respectively).
+It consistently ranks high in worldwide quality of life indexes, significantly higher than countries like the UK and USA.
 But if that’s not enough, here’s a clearer breakdown of why Canada is such a good place to live.

 Canada is home to some beautiful and very primal natural spaces.
 Many of these are protected by the country’s national parks, some of which it shares with the USA.
 Canada is great for maintaining an active lifestyle, so, if you’re an outdoor person, this is the place to be.

 Its sheer size does more than just provide plenty of outdoor space.
 It also means properties are large and very reasonably priced.
 Even if you opt for something relatively low-key like a four-bedroom family home, the rooms will simply be much, much bigger.

-When it comes to choosing the right location for a home, you have both very modern and very rural options.
+When it comes to choosing the right location for a home in Canada, you have both very modern and very rural options.
 Its main cities (think Toronto and Vancouver) are clean and smart, utilising the latest technology to make them more efficient.

 Similarly, Canada views itself as an open-minded, family-friendly country.
-In contrast to places like the UK and USA, its public policies are very liberal, thanks mainly to its longstanding left-leaning government.
+In contrast to places like the UK and the USA, its public policies are very liberal, thanks mainly to its longstanding left-leaning government.
 For example, it legalised marriage equality in 2005, seven years before the UK and 10 years before the USA.

 Take Toronto, for example.
 Its average high temperature is around 20C but then it can drop to around -18C in the winter.
 Inland locations will see more extreme temperatures, and you better like snow if you’re thinking of living in Canada!